“Deciding what not to do is as important as deciding what to do.”

 Hundreds of thousands of years of human instinct and the fight or flight mentality overcome even the sharpest investors at times causing self-inflicted wounds.
 This article highlights a study from DALBAR that shows U.S. Investors Lost Twice As Much As The S&P 500 In 2018 and another here from 2016 showing the average investor hasn’t even done as well as a one-year US Treasury over the last 30 years and fell far short of the returns of the S&P 500 and the global IFA index.

 In our financial lives, often small decisions compounded over time can exponentially affect the outcomes of the goals we have.
-For instance, with my liquidity event in 2018 (selling Tim’s Ace Hardware) I’ve personally made some moves that should allow me to save literally millions of dollars in taxes over my lifetime.
+For instance, with my liquidity event in 2018 (selling Tim’s Ace Hardware), I’ve personally made some moves that should allow me to have, literally millions of dollars more in after-tax money over my lifetime.
 And the changes I’ve made probably aren’t as large as you might think.

 Often, do-it-yourselfers simply don’t know what they don’t know.
 It’s like knowing the construction codes.
 You may think you know how to eclectically wire a house, but do you know which breakers need to be used and where, what type of wire is needed and where, what needs to be grounded and where?
 In the time I hired subcontractors to help build our family homes, these codes changed substantially and that was only over the course of one decade.
 Likewise, it’s exceedingly difficult to keep up with the myriad of changes that affect your financial future.
 For instance, with the 2018 tax-law changes, do you know how you can build a plan to avoid paying more taxes than you need to?